system76/docs/_articles/system-firmware.md

 ### Starting the Update (CLI)

-The command-line firmware utility can be installed using this command:
+The command-line firmware utility can be installed using these commands:

 ```
+sudo apt update
 sudo apt install system76-firmware
 ```